censys-workshop/threatfox-censys/README.md

 # Threatfox Censys

-Threatfox Censys is a tool to query Censys.io for IP addresses and domains and then parses the JSON and submits the results to Threatfox.
+Threatfox Censys is a tool to query [Censys Search](https://search.censys.io/) for IP addresses and domains and then parses the JSON and submits the results to Threatfox.

 ## Installation